artoftheblue/artoftheblue.github.io/_pages/punctuation.md

 B: Hi!

-Partial quotes still should use consistent comma/period placement rules; the comma/period being before the quotation mark:
+Partial quotes still technically should use consistent comma/period placement rules, the comma/period being before the quotation mark, but it is too alien to the Russian infospace, so the following options are recommened whenever the words in quotes are a proper name, a title or something similar:

-* You should have watched “Oppenheimer.”
+* You should have watched “Oppenheimer”.

 If the font or system supports italics, then proper names may be italized and the quotation marks may be omitted.
 This improves readability:

-* You should have watched *The Barbie Movie.*
+* You should have watched *The Barbie Movie*.

-Articles or any other determiners should not be excluded from the partial quote:
+In case of partial quotes, the ending punctuation should be inside of quotes.
+Additionally, articles or any other determiners should not be excluded from the partial quote:

 * They expressed “their utter disappointment.”
 * He said he wanted “an apple,” but it turned out he wanted an orange.